Geometry and topology of geometric limits I: The bi-Lipschitz model theorem for brick manifolds

 First we consider the case when the distance from $x_i$ and $\partial B^i_N$ is bounded as $i \rightarrow \infty$.
 Let $F^i$ be a least-area boundary component of $B^i_N$ from which $x_i$ is within uniformly bounded distance.
 Since $\xi(F^i) \leq \xi(S)$, the diameter of the thick part of $F^i$ is uniformly bounded.
 Since $x_i$ lies in the thick part, it is within uniformly bounded distance from either an $\varepsilon_1$-Margulis tube or an $\varepsilon$-cusp neighbourhood touching $F^i$ which corresponds to a component $\tilde V^i$ of $\tilde T[k_u]$.
 We denote by $V^i$ a component of $T[k_u]$ which is the projection of $\tilde V^i$.

-We can show that in $(\Int N[k_u], m_N)$, for each component $V$ of $T[k_u]$ there are only finitely many images of joints by $f$ touching $V$ as follows.
-For any $R>0$, there is a finitely many Margulis tubes and cusp neighbourhoods which can be reached from $V$ within the distance $R$ modulo the $\epsilon_0$-thin part.
-Since joints are subsurfaces of $S$, there are only finitely many possibilities for the boundaries of their images in $N[k_u]$.
+We can show that in $(\Int N[k_u], m_N)$, for each component $V$ of $T[k_u]$ there are only finitely many images of joints by $f'$ touching $V$ as follows.
+For any $R>0$, there is a finitely many components of $T[k_u]$ and original cusp neighbourhoods of $N$ which can be reached from $V$ within the distance $R$ modulo the $\epsilon_0$-thin part.
+Since joints are subsurfaces of $S$ and the boundaries of their images in $N[k_u]$ lie in $T[k_u] \cup \partial N_0$, there are only finitely many possibilities for the boundaries of their images in $N[k_u]$.
 This implies there are only finitely many joints up to homotopy whose images can touch $V$ since there are at most two kinds of homotopy classes of horizontal surfaces if we fix a boundary.
 Since no two distinct joints are homotopic as we removed inessential joints, it follows that there are only finitely many joints whose images touch $V$.

 Since our joints $F^i$ are all distinct, we can assume that all the $V^i$ are distinct by taking a subsequence.
 Since $f_3$ takes the components of $\cv[k_u]$ to those of $T[k_u]$ one-to-one, and no other part is mapped to $T[k_u]$, we see that $f'$ takes the $V^i$ to distinct components of $T[k_u]$.
 Therefore $f'(x_i)$ is within bounded distance from infinitely many distinct components of $T[k_u]$.
 Since the $f'(x_i)$ are assumed to converge, this contradicts the fact that there are only finitely many components of $T[k_u]$ within a bounded distance.